cyrusimap/cyrus-sasl/docsrc/sasl/developer/programming.rst

 specify and your function fills in the requested information.
 For example if you had the userid of the user already for some reason.

-An *interaction* is usually for things you support but will need to ask the user for (e.g. password). sasl_client_start() or sasl_client_step() will return SASL_INTERACT.
+An *interaction* is usually for things you support but will need to ask the user for (e.g. password). :saslman:`sasl_client_start(3)` or :saslman:`sasl_client_step(3)` will return :c:macro:`SASL_INTERACT`.
 This will be a list of sasl_interact_t's which contain a human readable string you can prompt the user with, a possible computer readable string, and a default result.
 The nice thing about interactions is you get them all at once so if you had a GUI application you could bring up a dialog box asking for authentication name and password together instead of one at a time.

 Any memory that is given to the SASL library for the purposes of callbacks and interactions must persist until the exchange completes in either success or failure.
-That is, the data must persist until ``sasl_client_start`` or ``sasl_client_step`` returns something other than ``SASL_INTERACT`` or ``SASL_CONTINUE``.
+That is, the data must persist until :saslman:`sasl_client_start(3)` or :saslman:`sasl_client_step(3)` returns something other than :c:macro:`SASL_INTERACT` or :c:macro:`SASL_CONTINUE`.

 Memory management
     As in the rest of the SASLv2 API,